Leeds: Rail

-The borough, governed from Leeds, has 16 railway stations.
+The City of Leeds local government area has 16 railway stations.
 A parkway station serving Leeds Bradford Airport and two other new stations in the area, planned for within the next 20 years, were announced in 2016.

-Leeds and the rest of the West Yorkshire Built-up Area has less extensive public transport coverage than any other UK city region of comparable size, and it is the most populated area in Europe without any form of light rail or underground system.

 Air

-Leeds Bradford International Airport is located in Yeadon, about 8 mi to the north-west of the city centre, and has direct flights to 8 UK destinations and 70 international destinations.
-The airport is the tenth busiest airport outside London, with scheduled services running to London Heathrow, Amsterdam, Dublin and Barcelona.
-There is also a direct rail service from Leeds to Manchester Airport.
+Leeds Bradford Airport is in Yeadon, about 8 mi to the north-west of the city centre, and has direct flights to eight UK and 70 international destinations.
+It is the tenth busiest airport outside London, with scheduled services to Amsterdam, Dublin, and Barcelona.
+There is a direct rail service from Leeds city centre to Manchester Airport.

-Lack of mass transit

-Plans for a public transport network in Leeds have been suggested: